 They are presented in Namibia Dollars, which is the Group and Company's functional currency.

-These accounting policies are consistent with the previous period.
+These accounting policies are consistent with the previous period, other than new standards and interpretations adopted and descriped in note 2.

 1.2 Significant judgements and sources of estimation uncertainty